Apoorvashirikanth/DSA/README.md

 # DSA
-a repository containing all dsa sequences for my future reference
+A repository containing all dsa sequences for my(and for your) future reference